C4tWithShell/community-rust/DOC.md

 Currently, only `junit report` formats are supported :

-Insert a parameter `sonar.rust.test.reportPath` into you `sonar-project.properties` file.
+Insert a parameter `community.rust.test.reportPath` into you `sonar-project.properties` file.
 As an example, one of such tool for Rust than converts `cargo test` report to `junit report` is [cargo2junit](https://crates.io/crates/cargo2junit).